Featherstone: Governance

+At the 2026 Wakefield Metropolitan District Council election on 7th May 2026, all three Labour District Councillors lost their seats for the first time since Wakefield Council began in 1974.
+Featherstone ward is now represented by three Reform UK District Councillors: James Mulligan, Jacob Padget and Gilly Womack.

+Featherstone Town Council is controlled by Labour: Scott Haslam is the Mayor for the year 2026/27.

 Fighting decline

 Starting in the mid-1970s to the mid-1980s, the area went into an era of sharp decline in the residents' quality of life.
 Historians and social scientists have put forward many factors.
 The gradual loss of the coal industry coupled with poor housing and education.
 This has begun to improve in recent years with new housing developments, better schools and plans to breathe life back into the local business community via various climate friendly projects.